 Though Janie is obviously unhappy with Logan, she has a few reasons keeping her from just ditching him for Joe.
 First of all, Nanny wanted her to marry Logan.
-Secondly, it’s nice and all that Joe would bring a new, unimaginable kind of life, but she also doesn’t imagine having pear tree blossom love with him either.
+Secondly, it’s nice that Joe would bring a new, unimaginable kind of life, but she also doesn’t imagine having pear tree blossom love with him, either.

 The day before Joe leaves town, he assures her that he wants to make a proper wife out of her; he doesn’t just want to haul her off like a rogue.
 After all, Joe assures Janie that he’s "uh man wid principles."

 That night in bed, Janie considers the opportunity.
-When she tries to talk with Logan, he keeps blabbering about how grateful she should be to have him, considering her parentage and all that.
+When she tries to talk with Logan, he keeps blabbering about how grateful she should be to have him, considering her parentage.

-Then she poses to Logan a hypothetical situation to ask him what he’d do if she ran away.
+Then, she poses to Logan a hypothetical situation: she asks him what he’d do if she ran away.
 Though it strikes a powerful fear in Logan, he scoffs at her and says no man aside from him is foolish enough to want her.

 The next morning, they argue.
-While Janie’s making breakfast, Logan starts yelling at her to help him move a manure pile.
+While Janie is making breakfast, Logan starts yelling at her to help him move a manure pile.
 She refuses, saying she’s in her place (the kitchen or home) and he’s in his (working outdoors).

 Logan responds, claiming that her place is where he wants her.

-Janie’s had enough of Logan and she tells him that he hasn’t done her a favor by marrying her.
-To top it off, she doesn’t care at all for his sixty acres.
+Janie has had enough of Logan, and she tells him that he hasn’t done her a favor by marrying her.
+To top it off, she doesn’t care at all for his 60 acres.

 Enraged, Logan calls her spoiled, thinks that she looks down on him because she was raised in a white household, and says that her mother and grandmother weren’t hardworking.
 And, he threatens to kill her with an axe.